 17 N. State Street

-Legal Council for Health Justice (Legal Council), located in downtown Chicago, seeks a Spanish-speaking Outreach and Education Coordinator to work with its Children and Families programming to conduct policy advocacy and research, stakeholder engagement, and project management assistance for its work addressing childhood lead burden and childhood health and education disparities.
+Legal Council for Health Justice (Legal Council), located in downtown Chicago, seeks a Policy Specialist to work with its Children and Families programming to conduct policy advocacy and research, stakeholder engagement, and project management assistance for its work addressing childhood lead burden and childhood health and education disparities.

-- Attend relevant meetings/events sponsored by partner organizations, lead prevention committees, EI, etc. to maintain a working knowledge of evolving community needs;
+- Attend relevant meetings and events sponsored by partner organizations to maintain a working knowledge of evolving community needs;

 Specific Job Requirements: